k-CIR/cir-wiki/docs/natmeg/server/set-up-connection/03_Connect-to-Compute.md

 The first time you connect you need to start a VNC server and configure your settings.
 The guide below explains the steps in detail.

 ## Connect to NatMEG’s servers from outside KI's network
 To connect to the NatMEG servers, you need to be on KI’s network.
-If you are working on KI you can go to step 2: *Connect to Compute with VNC*.
+If you are working on KI you can go to [*Connect to Compute with VNC*](#connect-to-compute-with-vnc).
 If not, you first need to set up a VPN connection to KI.

 To remote connect to KI's network, you need to have a KI account and username and then connect via KI's VPN service and the PointSharp app.

 If you do not have a VPN connection to KI, you need to set this up first.
-This includes downloading a VPN app Cisco Anyconnect and a verification app PointSharp.
-If you do not have the PointSharp app already, you need to contact KI's IT support (fixit@ki.se) to get a verification code the first time you connect.
-You can find the official guide here: https://staff.ki.se/vpn-service.
+You can find the official guide here: [https://staff.ki.se/vpn-service](https://staff.ki.se/vpn-service).

 When you are on KI's network—either by remote or physically present at KI—you can connect to Compute.